- Places to Explore

 - Fodor's Choice

-The lush beauty and fantastic archaeological finds at Zippori make this well worth a visit, especially if you have an interest in Roman culture or the beginnings of Talmudic thought.
-Like many places during the Roman era, Zippori—known by Latin and Greek speakers in the classical world as Sepphoris—was a prosperous city where Jews and gentiles coexisted fairly peaceably.
-The extensive ruins at the much-visited Zippori National Park include Israel's finest Roman-era mosaics.
+The lush beauty and fantastic archaeological finds make this place well worth a visit, especially if you have an interest in Roman culture or the beginnings of Talmudic thought.
+Like many places during the Roman era, Zippori—known in the classical world as Sepphoris—was a prosperous city where Jews and gentiles coexisted fairly peaceably.
+The extensive ruins at the much-visited park include Israel's finest Roman-era mosaics.
 The ancient city, situated on a high ridge with commanding views, can be visited in two hours.
 The key sites are relatively close together.

-Zippori also had a cosmopolitan sou and by the 3rd century AD, it had acquired a mixed population of Jews, pagans, and Christians.
+By the 3rd century AD, Zippori had acquired a mixed population of Jews, pagans, and Christians.
 The most celebrated find on the site is the mosaic floor of a Roman villa, perhaps the governor's residence, depicting a series of Dionysian drinking scenes.
 Its most stunning detail is the exquisite face of a woman, by far the finest mosaic ever discovered in Israel, which the media dubbed "the Mona Lisa of the Galilee."
 The restored mosaics are housed in an air-conditioned structure with helpful explanations.
 In other parts of the park, the so-called Nile Mosaic displays Egyptian motifs, and a mosaic synagogue floor (below the parking lot) is decorated with the signs of the zodiac, like those found in Beit Alfa and Hammat Tiberias.

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US